CP1404/Practicals/prac_10/README.md

 - regarding **code reviews**, what have you learned from both being reviewed and doing reviews?
 - regarding the **practical tasks** overall, what would you change if you were in charge of the subject?

-Include proper markdown links to two (2) PRs that show you doing good code reviews for any of the past pracs.
+Include proper Markdown links to two (2) PRs that show you doing good code reviews for any of the past pracs.

 # Testing